 With over 20 years of experience, GastroDoxs has been a trusted provider of gastroenterology care, focusing on delivering the best outcomes for patients

-Signs include a round or swollen abdomen, bloating, cramps, excessive burping or gas, discomfort or mild pain, and feeling full after small meals.
+Some of the indications are a round or puffy belly, bloating, cramps, excessive burping or gas, pain or minor discomfort, and feeling full despite having small meals.

-You should seek medical care if your belly remains swollen, the distension is painful, worsens quickly, or is accompanied by other concerning symptoms like fever or weight loss.
+You need to consult a physician in case your belly continues to swell, the distension is painful, progresses rapidly or is accompanied by other symptoms that may cause concern such as fever or weight loss.